iqtree/iqtree.github.io/doc/Advanced Tutorial.md

 This advanced tutorial is intended for more experienced users.
-It includes several advanced features like tree topology test, user-defined substitution models.
+For beginners please read the normal [[Tutorial]] first.

 Tree topology tests